-Soft pastels are one of my favorite mediums to use for painting and so I have a fine collection of various brands that I will enjoy working out on this new paper.
-One of the most important parts of a pastel painting is that the surface has to deliver a gripping tooth for holding down the strokes of soft pastels.
+Soft pastels are one of my favorite mediums for painting, and I have a fine collection of various brands that I will enjoy working with on this new paper.
+One of the most essential parts of a pastel painting is that the surface has to deliver a gripping tooth for holding down the strokes of soft pastels.

 CLOSE-UP of Truth the Tulip:

-NOTE: chunky pastel gripping the surface & 4 to 6 layers of pastel.
+NOTE: Chunky pastel gripping the surface, with 4 to 6 layers of pastel.

 LOVE this Clairefontaine PastelMat paper!

-I do not use pastel sprays so it is important to have a pastel paper that grips the pigment particles while giving me the layering attributes for a painterly approach with pastel sticks.
+I do not use pastel sprays, so it is essential to have a pastel paper that grips the pigment particles while giving me the layering attributes for a painterly approach with pastel sticks.

-When I first learned to use pastels, in the 1990s there was not much offered for pastel painters.
-The only paper for the pastelist offered in my local town was Canson Mi-Teintes paper.
-It's lovely paper with many colors but the tooth is limited being more drawing, maybe two layers of pastel maximum, and the paper has one smooth side or can a textured pattern on the other side.
-You can read more about abstract art I created on black Canson Mi-Teintes paper.
+When I first learned to use pastels, in the 1990s, there was not much offered for pastel painters.
+The only paper for the pastelist provided in my local town was Canson Mi-Teintes paper.
+It's lovely paper with many colors, but the tooth is limited, making it more suitable for drawing, perhaps with a maximum of two layers of pastel.
+The paper has one smooth side or can have a textured pattern on the other side.
+You can read more about the abstract art I created on black Canson Mi-Teintes paper.

-NOTE: If you are trying out pastels for the very first time, I can recommend a cheap alternative for pastel paper: Wet Dry Black Sandpaper.
-Is it archival tested? ...ahhh no. I suspect this wet/dry metal sandpaper will be around LONGER than I and many generations into the future.
+NOTE: If you are trying out pastels for the first time, I recommend a budget-friendly alternative to pastel paper: Wet-Dry Black Sandpaper.
+Is it archival tested? ...ahhh no. I suspect this wet/dry metal sandpaper will last longer than I and many generations into the future.

-I took art courses with Vancouver Art Academy and the Russian art teacher showed us how to use wet/dry metal sandpaper (9"x11") that you can buy at any local builder store but it comes mainly in one size & one color, black.
-For years I painted on the sanding paper for excellent results.
-Can check out my Pet Portrait Gallery where the 9"x11" portraits are created on the Wet/Dry Metal sandpaper.
+I took art courses with the Vancouver Art Academy, and the Russian art teacher showed us how to use wet/dry metal sandpaper (9"x11") that can be purchased at any local hardware store.
+However, it comes mainly in one size & one color, black.
+For years, I painted on the sandpaper for excellent results.
+You can check out my Pet Portrait Gallery, where the 9"x11" portraits are created using wet/Dry Metal sandpaper.

 PHOTO Reference for Truth Or Dare